exogen/node-fetch-har/README.md

 ### …with Isomorphic Fetch

-When using “universal” libraries like [isomorphic-fetch][] or [isomorphic-unfetch][], make sure you only import this library and wrap the Fetch instance on the server.
-Not only does this library require built-in Node modules, but it’s unnecessary in the browser anyway, since you can already spy on requests (and export HAR logs) via the Network tab.
+When using “universal” libraries like [cross-fetch][], [isomorphic-fetch][], or [isomorphic-unfetch][], **make sure you only import this library and wrap the Fetch instance on the server.** Not only does this library require built-in Node modules, but it’s unnecessary in the browser anyway, since you can already spy on requests (and export HAR logs) via the Network tab.

 The following example assumes your bundler (e.g. webpack) is configured to strip out conditional branches based on `process.browser`.